 - Avoid refined carbohydrates, carbonated drinks, ice creams, syrups, and increase your intake of fiber-rich foods and avocados.

-Learn more about curing bad breath
+Learn more about how to cure bad breath

 If your bad breath hangs around long after you’ve brushed and flossed your teeth, then you may need a specific diagnosis from your general dentist in order to know how to treat it.
 As a cosmetic and restorative dentist, Dr. Fondriest can give you the smile—and the breath—you’ve always wanted.
 If you’re a victim of bad breath or you’re afraid that you might become one, call us to schedule a visit with Dr. Fondriest.
 Dr Fondriest is proud to serve the metropolitan Chicago area as well as the North Shore and Northwest suburbs.